MelissaPabst/SavvyDAPython/Week1/Class3.md

 # Reshaping and Transposing

-Numpy ndarrays can be given a new shape without changing its data.
+NumPy ndarrays can be given a new shape without changing its data.
 Reshaping creates a new view object.

 ```
 >>> array = np.arange(45)